oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 ##### Requirements

-- The key “tosca_definitions_version”
+- The key “tosca_definitions_version”<span class="comment-start"

->  author="Jordan,PM,Paul,TNK6 R"
+  id="191" author="Jordan,PM,Paul,TNK6 R"
->   date="2020-11-05T10:30:00Z"
->
-> The document does not state any other
->   requirement on the order of the top-level collations.
-This clause
->   infers that they can be in any order but I suspect many
->   implementations would expect types to be defined before they are
->   referenced.
-I suggest the order in 4.2.1.2 is made mandatory
->   explicitly in which case this clause is not required.
+  date="2020-11-05T10:30:00Z">The document does not state any other requirement on the order of the top-level collations.
+This clause infers that they can be in any order but I suspect many implementations would expect types to be defined before they are referenced.
+I suggest the order in 4.2.1.2 is made mandatory explicitly in which case this clause is not required.
->   In addition this clause uses SHOULD while 4.2.2.1.2 uses
+  In addition this clause uses SHOULD while 4.2.2.1.2 uses MUST</span><span class="comment-end" id="191"></span> MUSTbe the first line of each TOSCA file..
->   MUST

-<span class="comment-end" id="191"></span> MUSTbe the first
-  line of each TOSCA file..

-#####

->  author="Matt Rutkowski" date="2015-08-25T21:52:00Z"
->
-> **[TOSCA-246](../customXml/item1.xml): Comments captured**: Perhaps need an advanced concept to define “features” that are not necessarily attached to a particular node. (like things you might include in a manifest).
+##### <span class="comment-start" id="194" author="Matt Rutkowski" date="2015-08-25T21:52:00Z">**[TOSCA-246](../customXml/item1.xml): Comments captured**: Perhaps need an advanced concept to define “features” that are not necessarily attached to a particular node. (like things you might include in a manifest).
 Like the requirement for a global time sync.
 How do we reference that feature, where is that feature attached to (some node?). perhaps add a new keyword like “cloud” that can hold all these Features that have no immediate Node to attach them to.
 Perhaps a syntax convention, where we might just list the names of the features (in some precedent order (sequence).
 Need to answer: -Who requires, it who fulfills it and how do u maintain the relationship?
-Luc: Environmental requirements. e.g., Python or something similar.
+Luc: Environmental requirements. e.g., Python or something similar.</span>Notes<span class="comment-end" id="194"></span>

-Notes<span class="comment-end" id="194"></span>

 - TOSCA files do not have to contain a service_template and MAY contain simply type definitions (e.g., Artifact, Interface, Capability, Node,